RockfordWei/PerfectExample-XML/README.md

 Method .getElementsByTagName returns an array of nodes, i.e., [XElement], just like a record set in a database query.

-The following code demonstrates how to iterate all element in this arrray:
+The following code demonstrates how to iterate all element in this array:

 ```Swift
 print("Show Items\n")